Subtitles and Transcript

 0:23 Chris Anderson: Thank you so much, Prime Minister, that was both fascinating and quite inspiring.
 So, you're calling for a global ethic.
 Would you describe that as global citizenship?
 Is that an idea that you believe in, and how would you define that?

-0:38 Gordon Brown: I think it is about global citizenship.
-It's about recognizing our responsibilities to others.
+0:38 Gordon Brown: It is about global citizenship and recognizing our responsibilities to others.
 There is so much to do over the next few years that is obvious to so many of us to build a better world.
 And there is so much shared sense of what we need to do, that it is vital that we all come together.
 But we don't necessarily have the means to do so.

 1:21 CA: But people get excited about this idea of global citizenship, but then they get confused a bit again when they start thinking about patriotism, and how to combine these two.
 I mean, you're elected as Prime Minister with a brief to bat for Britain.
 How do you reconcile the two things?